 .
 Come to the pub and drink beer and be happy, or even better drink lots of beer and make Tim happy.

-If you are ever travelling further afield to see us and you want somewhere really different to stay then why not check out the amazing glamping experience that is the Two Hoots Campsite in Bradley, all reports from guests so far are that they are wonderful and set in a beautiful location, with extremely friendly and accomodating hosts.
+If you are ever travelling further afield to see us and you want somewhere really different to stay then why not check out the amazing glamping experience that is the Two Hoots Campsite in Bighton, all reports from guests so far are that they are wonderful and set in a beautiful location, with extremely friendly and accomodating hosts.
 Please checkout the Two Hoots website

 This month's good music in the kitchen: